thirdtank/brut/brutrb.com/database-schema.md

 # Database Schema / Migrations

 Brut provides access to the database via the [Sequel library](https://sequel.jeremyevans.net/).
-Sequel is fully featured and provides a lot of ways of interacting with and managing your database.
-Brut includes several plugins and extensions to provide opinionated default behavior or additional features.

-One thing to keep in mind is that Brut refers to your database layer as *database models* (notably not the un-qualified "models").
-Brut treats this layer as a *model* of your database, not a model of your *domain* (though you are free to conflate the two).

-This section details how to manage your database schema.
+To manage your database schema, Brut uses Sequel's facility for this, with some of its own enhancements.

 > [!NOTE]
 > Brut currently only supports Postgres.
 Sequel supports many database systems, however Brut's extensions are